-AUArts does not tolerate Sexual Violence and is committed to its prevention as provided for in the Sexual Violence Policy.
-Resources for students and employees are available in the Sexual Violence Policy Appendix A. The Critical Path for Reporting Sexual Violence and the Sexual Violence Report Form provide support and guidance for reporting.
+AUArts does not tolerate gender-based or sexual violence and is committed to its prevention as provided for in the Gender-Based and Sexual Violence Policy.
+Resources for students and employees are available in the Gender-Based and Sexual Violence Policy Appendix A. The Flow-Chart for Reporting Gender-Based or Sexual Violence and the AUArts Gender-Based and Sexual Violence Report Form provide support and guidance for reporting.
 AUArts Security is available to guide students and/or employees in the reporting of any alleged occurrences of Sexual Violence.